Thuglifescientist2018/wifi_spyware/README.md

 <h3> Bug Fixes </h3>
 <ol>
-<li> fix netsh wlan export profile not being invisible and was showing up </li>
+<li> fix netsh wlan export profile not being invisible and was showing up. </li>
 </ol>

 ### Make it work on Windows OS that does not have python